Jamesrbucy/Jamesrbucy.github.io/day3.md

 ![Example code](C:\Users\jimmy\OneDrive\Desktop\Screenshot (7).png)

-*Don not forget to ask your terminal for help! type --help while using git in the terminal and it will give you practical commands, explanations, and examples of how to use them.
+*Dont not forget to ask your terminal for help! type --help while using git in the terminal and it will give you practical commands, explanations, and examples of how to use them.